hashicorp-japan/terraform-workshop-jp/contents/sentinel.md

 main = rule {
     all tfplan.resources.google_compute_instance as _, instances {
       all instances as _, r {
-            all mandatory_tags as t {
+            all mandatory_labels as t {
-                r.applied.tags contains t
+                r.applied.labels contains t
             }
         }
     }